 Dr Karla van Zyl

-Osteopaths are skilled at discovering the underlying causes of pain, using their hands both to gain information and to treat injuries.
-Treatment techniques may include soft tissue stretching, muscle energy techniques, rhythmic passive joint movements, joint articulation and manipulation to improve the range of movements of a joint.
+Osteopaths are skilled at discovering the underlying causes of pain, using their hands both for gaining information to form a diagnoses and for treatment.
+Treatment techniques may include soft tissue stretching, muscle energy techniques, rhythmic passive joint movements, joint articulation and manipulation, to improve the range of movements.

-Well known for the effective treatment of back and neck pain, any osteopath will also treat a wide variety of other conditions that may be related to the workplace, including tension headaches and migraine, and they can also give remedial advice and preventative exercises.
+Well known for the effective treatment of back- and neck pain, osteopaths also treat a wide variety of other conditions. , including tension headaches and migraine.
+The treatment includes remedial advice and preventative exercises.

-A wide range of recent studies have shown that osteopathic treatment can be instrumental in rapidly alleviating the painful symptoms associated with back and joint pain whatever the cause or origin.
+A wide range of recent studies have shown that osteopathic treatment can be instrumental in rapidly alleviating symptoms associated with back and joint pain, whatever the cause or origin.

-Osteopathic treatment is an effective means of returning people to full activity at an early opportunity following injury from any cause.
+Osteopathic treatment is an effective means of returning people to full activity, following injury or surgery.

 How can Osteopathy improve your game?